-Can putting your child before yourself make you a happier person?October 31st, 2013 in Psychology & Psychiatry /
+Can putting your child before yourself make you a happier person?October 31, 2013 in Medicine & Health / Psychology & Psychiatry

 While popular media often depicts highly-involved parents negatively as "helicopter parents" or "tiger moms, how does placing one's children at the center of family life really affect parental well-being?
 New research published in Social Psychological and Personality Science finds that parents who prioritize their children's well-being over their own are not only happier, but also derive more meaning in life from their child-rearing responsibilities.